wobsoriano/solid-primitive-test-util/README.md

 };
 ```

-In our test, we simply use CoounterStepProvider as the wrapper when rendering the primitive:
+In our test, we simply use CounterStepProvider as the wrapper when rendering the primitive:

 ```tsx
 import { renderPrimitive } from 'solid-primitive-test-util';